 On campus, we make sure that all of our students have access to digital resources.
 We offer:

 Careers in marketing

-VU graduates develop industry ready capabilities for working a fast-paced, dynamic global marketing environment.
+VU graduates develop industry-ready capabilities for working in a fast-paced, dynamic global marketing environment.

-Career progression toward senior marketing roles that may include:
+Career progression toward senior marketing roles may include roles such as:

 - marketing or product manager

 - campaign director

 - marketing or brand consultant.

 To attain the award of Graduate Certificate in Marketing students will be required to complete 48 credit points (equivalent to 4 units) consisting of: